PIRMĀ SEMESTRA NOSLĒGUMA TESTI

 The Rise of Robotics in Modern Engineering

 Engineers play a critical role in designing, programming, and maintaining these robots.
-Many of them specialize in mechatronics—a field that combines mechanical, electronic, and computer engineering.
+Many of them specialise in mechatronics – a field that combines mechanical, electronic, and computer engineering.
 As technology progresses, the demand for skilled robotics engineers increases.
-Their work doesn’t stop at machines that move; it extends to artificial intelligence (AI), which helps robots “think” and make decisions based on data and learning algorithms.
+Their work doesn't end with moving machines; it also includes artificial intelligence (AI), which helps robots "think" and make choices based on data and learning algorithms.

 Robots can also function in environments that are too dangerous for humans, such as deep-sea exploration or handling hazardous chemicals.
 They never get tired, don’t need breaks, and can work around the clock.
 However, not everyone is excited about their growing role.
 Some fear that robots will replace human workers, especially in industries like manufacturing and delivery, where automation is increasing rapidly.